LopezChris/Autonomous-Car/tutorial1.md

 ## Outline

-- Tutorial 1: Ingest Car Sensor Data on Edge
+- Install MiNiFi C++ on Edge
-- Tutorial 2: Collect Car Edge Data into Cloud
-- Tutorial 3: Train CNN Model in Cloud
-- Tutorial 4: Deploy CNN Model onto Car
+- Build Data Flow for MiNiFi via CEM UI

 ## Prerequisites

 - Deployed MiNiFi C++ agent on AWS EC2 Ubuntu 18.04 instance or Jetson TX2
-    - AWS: t2.micro
+    - AWS: Ubuntu 18.04, t2.large, All traffic - all protocol - all ports - my IP and CEM IP
 - Deployed CEM on AWS EC2 instance
-    - AWS: CentOS7 - with Updates HVM, t3.2xlarge, All traffic - all protocol - all ports - my IP
+    - AWS: CentOS7 - with Updates HVM, t3.2xlarge, All traffic - all protocol - all ports - my IP and CDH IP and MiNiFi IP
 - Deployed CDH with CDSW enabled on AWS EC2 instance
     - Add private and public DNS of CEM EC2